hannahapuan/maze-solver/README.md

 # maze-solver
-Processing project that generates a visualization of a maze and its solution. https://github.com/hannahapuan/maze-solver
+Processing project that generates a visualization of a maze and its solution.<br>
+https://github.com/hannahapuan/maze-solver

 <h2>Generating a Perfect Maze</h2>